 How to raise the awareness of senior management, business managers, the IT department and users?

 Is it necessary to create a dedicated change management unit?
 What place should it have in the company's structure?

 The co-construction of change: transparency and managerial courage

 Application of the method and tools to a case study

 Project managers, project management assistants, project management assistants, PMOs, HR managers, CIOs, business managers, company directors.

-Course material will be provided at the beginning of the course.
+The training material will be handed out at the beginning of the course.